extraction-tools/ANN/GlobalFittingData/Schema/README.md

 g.writeToFile('output.json')
 ```

+---

+&nbsp;

-**Instructions for reading data from a file using the global fitting schema**
+## Instructions for reading data from a file using the global fitting schema

 First, import GlobalFittingSchema and create an instance of the GlobalFittingSchema class:
 ```Python